Slow Train (Flanders and Swann song)

 "Slow Train" is a song by British duo Flanders and Swann, written in July 1963.
 It laments the closure of railway stations and lines brought about by the Beeching cuts in the 1960s, and also the passing of a way of life.
 Written by Swann in F Major, its slow 6/8 rhythm evokes a steam train slowing and finally stopping.

+Swann recalls in his preface to The Songs of Michael Flanders & Donald Swann that he originally assumed it was in 4/4 time and that it was only in 1977 when Gordon Langford made his arrangement for the King's Singers he realised "that the train runs in 6/8...and the train rolled for the first time evenly over its sleepers".